.NET HELP

 2. Supported Formats

-• Handle various document formats, including PDF, PNG, HTML, TIFF, GIF, JPEG, IMAGE, BITMAP.
+• Handle various document formats, including PDF, PNG, HTML, TIFF, GIF, JPEG, IMAGE, and BITMAP.

 • Customize print settings according to document requirements.